ibm-cloud-docs/log-analysis/iam.md

 {:note: .note}

-# Managing user access with IAM
+# Managing access with IAM
 {: #iam}

 {{site.data.keyword.iamlong}} (IAM) enables you to securely authenticate users and control access to all cloud resources consistently in the {{site.data.keyword.cloud_notm}}.